Do car accident claims go to court?

 If the case is to decide compensation, you may need to have an independent medical report done where an expert will examine your injuries and assess the impact on your life and future plans.

 Costs for things like rehabilitation, treatment and long-term care will be taken into account.
-Your solicitor will also look at how the accident will impact you financially – such as loss of future earnings or money needed to adapt your home if you have serious injuries.
+Your solicitor will also look at how the accident will impact you financially, such as loss of future earnings or money needed to adapt your home if you have serious injuries.

 Will I need to go to court if I am caught driving without insurance?

 If you’re caught driving without insurance, the police will normally deal with it.
-The police can give you a fixed penalty fine of £300 and/or six penalty points.
+The police can give you a fixed penalty fine of £300 and/or six penalty points because you must have at least third-party insurance is to legally drive in the UK.

 In these circumstances the court can issue an unlimited fine and/or disqualify you from driving.
 Your vehicle could also be seized and destroyed.